Boundary value problems for semilinear Schr\"odinger equations with singular potentials and measure data: Introduction

-This fact together with two-sided estimates of $\BBG_V[\tau]$, $\tau\in \GTM(\Gw;\Phi_V)$ and $\BBK_V[\nu]$, $\nu\in \GTM(\bdw)$ derived in \cite{MM-pafa1} provide the basis for the present study.
-Other tools include the inverse maximum principle \cite{Dup-Pon}, Kato's inequality and its extension due to \cite{BP'} and a result of \cite{BMP} regarding the diffuse part of reduced measures.
+Our main tools include: two-sided estimates of $\BBG_V[\tau]$, $\tau\in \GTM_+(\Gw;\Phi_V)$, and $\BBK_V[\nu]$, $\nu\in \GTM_+(\bdw)$ \cite{MM-22}, the inverse maximum principle \cite{Dup-Pon}, Kato's inequality and its extension due to \cite{BP'} and a result of \cite{BMP} regarding the diffuse part of reduced measures.

 Here is the plan of the paper.
-In Section 2 we discuss the relation between two definitions of boundary trace related to $L_V$ and establish various properties of sub and supersolutions.
-In Section 3 we study the reduced measure for \eqref{bvp-gen} when $\tau=0$ and $\nu >0$.
-In Section 4 we study the problem of reduced couple for \eqref{bvp-gen} with positive measures.
-Theorem \ref{th:main1} combines the main results of Theorems \ref{t:reduced2} and \ref{t:reduced3}.
-Section 5 is devoted to problem \eqref{bvp-gen} with signed measures.
-Theorem \ref{th:main2} and Proposition \ref{p:main2} are a consequence of Theorem \ref{signed-reduced} and Corollary \ref{goodcouple1}.
+In Section 2 we recall the estimates of \cite{MM-22} as well as properties of sub and supersolutions established in \cite{MM-note} that are frequently used in the present paper.
+In Section 3 we study the problem of reduced couple for \eqref{bvp-gen} with positive measures.
+Theorem \ref{th:main1} is a consequence of Theorems \ref{t:reduced2} and \ref{t:reduced3}.
+Section 4 is devoted to problem \eqref{bvp-gen} with signed measures.
+Theorem \ref{th:main2} is a consequence of Theorem \ref{signed-reduced} and Proposition \ref{g.couple}.
 The section is completed by the proof of Theorem \ref{th:main3}.
-In the Appendix, we provide the proof of the results stated in Subsection 2.3.